lamngocnetwork/lamngocnetwork/README.md

 - 👋 Hi, I’m @lamngocnetwork
-- 👀 I’m interested in Devops and English
+- 👀 I’m interested in DevOps and Blockchain
-- 🌱 I’m currently learning Devops and Blockchain
+- 🌱 I’m currently learning DevOps and Blockchain
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me via decentralized-internet@proton.me

 <!---
 lamngocnetwork/lamngocnetwork is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.